£

 • Keep the vehicle road‑legal and MOT‑compliant.

-• Balance repair cost, reliability and how you actually use the vehicle.
+• Balance repair cost, reliability and how you actually use the vehicle day to day.

-You can see an overview of what we offer on our
+You can see an overview of how we approach AdBlue faults on our AdBlue solutions service page, and we provide brand‑specific guidance for:

-If you’ve been quoted for an AdBlue delete or emulator, or you’re already driving a vehicle that’s been modified, the best next step is to get some honest, technical advice.
+If you’ve been quoted for an AdBlue delete or emulator — or you’re already driving a vehicle that’s been modified — the most important next step is to get honest, technical advice before committing to anything.

 Leicester Remaps can: